delimitrou/DeathStarBench/socialNetwork/README.md

 #### View Jaeger traces
 View Jaeger traces by accessing `http://localhost:16686`

+### Development Status

+This application is still in progress, especially its front-end design.

 ### Questions and contact

 You are welcome to submit a pull request if you find a bug or have extended the application in an interesting way.
 For any questions please contact us at: <microservices-bench-L@list.cornell.edu>